NARM-Informed Trauma Recovery Coaching

 NARM Informed Professional

 I am not here to know your life better than you do.
-My job is to bring presence, knowledge, and a quiet respect for the self that was there before you had to become someone safer — and to make room for that self to come forward again.
+My job is to bring presence, knowledge, and a quiet respect for the self that was there before you had to become someone safer, and to make room for that self to come forward again.

-What clients say
+What clients say about the work.

 "Jim is really patient and nonjudgmental.
 For the first time, I feel like counseling is actually helping me feel safe enough to connect.
 I was originally hesitant to work with a male therapist because of my trauma history, but I've felt really at ease with Jim."

-"Jim doesn't just coach from the surface — he goes to the root, and that's where real transformation begins."
+"Jim doesn't just coach from the surface, he goes to the root, and that's where real transformation begins."

 "Jim is an excellent life coach when it comes to recovering from family trauma, narcissistic parents, and other complex trauma and its effects."